Conservative Prediction via Data-Driven Confidence Minimization: Conclusion

 \section{Conclusion}

-In this work, we propose Data-Driven Confidence Minimization (DCM), which trains models to make conservative predictions by minimizing confidence on an uncertainty dataset.
-Our empirical results demonstrate that DCM can lead to more robust classifiers, particularly in conditions of distribution shift.
-In our experiments, DCM consistently outperformed state-of-the-art methods for OOD detection and selective classification.
-We believe that the theoretical guarantees and strong empirical performance of DCM represents a promising step towards building more robust and reliable machine learning systems in safety-critical scenarios.
+In this work, we propose Data-Driven Confidence Minimization (\ours{}), which trains models to make conservative predictions by minimizing confidence on an uncertainty dataset.

+Our empirical results demonstrate that \ours{} can lead to more robust classifiers, particularly in conditions of distribution shift.
+In our experiments, \ours{} consistently outperformed state-of-the-art methods for selective classification and OOD detection.
+We believe that the theoretical guarantees and strong empirical performance of \ours{} represents a promising step towards building more robust and reliable machine learning systems in safety-critical scenarios.

-\textbf{Limitations.} The requirement of an uncertainty dataset that covers regions that the model may misclassify can preclude some applications.
-Furthermore, the theoretical guarantees for DCM only apply to inputs that are represented by the uncertainty dataset.
+The requirement of an uncertainty dataset that covers regions that the model may mis-classify can preclude some applications.
+Furthermore, the theoretical guarantees for \ours{} only apply to inputs that are represented by the uncertainty dataset and \ours{} requires separate fine-tuning for each different test distribution.
 Future work can develop better methods for gathering or constructing uncertainty datasets to make the framework more widely applicable and increase performance.
+It would also be interesting to extend \ours{} to the problem of selective classification with OOD detection \citep{jaeger2022call,xia2022augmenting}.